 Where do I go to vote on election day?

 1. Go to the Virginia Department of Elections polling place lookup web site.

 2. Enter your address.
 The system will show your polling place.

 Do I need to bring proof that I am registered to vote?

 No, you do not need to bring proof of your voter registration.
-All you need to bring is a photo ID.
+All you need to bring is an acceptable photo ID.

 • Virginia driver’s license

 • Virginia DMV-issued photo ID